Dominicdaniel86/Mursica-FM/README.md

 **Revolutionize your party with this third-party Spotify app, which makes listening to music as a group more seamless and interactive.** This app democratizes song selection, allowing participants to contribute their favorite tracks effortlessly.
 Only the host needs a Spotify account - everyone else can join freely to add some tracks!
 Its user-friendly interface keeps things simple, so you can focus on what really matters: the music.
 Best of all, it's free to use and accessible directly through your web browser.
 No installation required!

-Please note that this app is currently it its conceptual phase.
-Your feedback is more than welcomed.
-You can reach out at my email address [Dominicdaniel3107@gmail.com](mailto:Dominicdaniel3107@gmail.com).
+Please note that this app is currently in its conceptual phase.
+Your feedback is more than welcome.
+You can reach out to me at my email address [Dominicdaniel3107@gmail.com](mailto:Dominicdaniel3107@gmail.com).
 If you are a developer, feel encouraged to provide feedback or fork the project, adhering to the [GPL3.0 license](https://github.com/Dominicdaniel86/Spotify-Session-App?tab=GPL-3.0-1-ov-file).

 ## Overview (To-Do!)